-1) A decision of a violation of the Code of Conduct and the sanctions reached by the Grievance Committee or imposed by the conduct administrator may be appealed by the respondent or complainant when applicable (see SEX AND GENDER-BASED MISCONDUCT RESPONSE AND PREVENTION policy) to the person identified in the determination letter within 7 calendar days of the date of the appealing party's receipt of the determination letter.
-Such appeals shall be in writing.
-Receipt of the determination letter is presumed to be three days after mailing (for letters sent via US mail), the date of delivery (for tracked delivery), or the date of electronic transmission (for email).sent via email to ConductAppeals@Rossu.edu.
-The results of the appeal to the person identified in the determination letter shall be final.

-2) Except as required to explain the basis of new evidence, an appeal shall be limited to review of the hearing record of the initial hearing and documents considered by the conduct administrator or Grievance Committee for one or more of the following purposes:

-a.
-To determine whether the original hearing was administered fairly in light of the complaints and evidence presented and in substantial conformity with prescribed procedures, giving the complainant a reasonable opportunity to prepare and present evidence that the Code of Conduct was violated, and giving the respondent a reasonable opportunity to prepare and present a rebuttal of those allegations.

-b.
-To determine whether the decision reached regarding the respondent was based on reasonable evidence; that is, without substituting its judgment for that of conduct panel or the conduct administrator, the appellate decision-maker shall consider whether the facts in the case were reasonably sufficient to establish that a violation of the Code of Conduct occurred.

-c.
-To determine whether the sanction(s) imposed were reasonably appropriate for the violation of the Code of Conduct the respondent was found to have committed.

-d.
-To consider new evidence sufficient to alter the decision or sanction which was not brought out in the original hearing because such evidence was not known or available to the person appealing at the time of the original hearing.
+- 1) A decision of a violation of the Code of Conduct and the sanctions reached by the conduct panel or imposed by the conduct administrator may be appealed by the respondent or complainant when applicable (see SEX AND GENDER-BASED MISCONDUCT RESPONSE AND PREVENTION policy) to the person identified in the determination letter within 7 calendar days of the date of the appealing party's receipt of the determination letter.
+Such appeals shall be sent via email to ConductAppeals@Rossu.edu.
+The results of the appeal to the person identified in the determination letter shall be final. - a.
+Except as required to explain the basis of new evidence, an appeal shall be limited to review of the hearing record of the initial hearing and documents considered by the conduct administrator or conduct panel for one or more of the following purposes: - To determine whether the original hearing was administered fairly in light of the complaints and evidence presented and in substantial conformity with prescribed procedures, giving the complainant a reasonable opportunity to prepare and present evidence that the Code of Conduct was violated, and giving the respondent a reasonable opportunity to prepare and present a rebuttal of those allegations. - To determine whether the decision reached regarding the respondent was based on reasonable evidence; that is, without substituting its judgment for that of conduct panel or the conduct administrator, the appellate decision-maker shall consider whether the facts in the case were reasonably sufficient to establish that a violation of the Code of Conduct occurred. - To determine whether the sanction(s) imposed were reasonably appropriate for the violation of the Code of Conduct the respondent was found to have committed. - To consider new evidence sufficient to alter the decision or sanction which was not brought out in the original hearing because such evidence was not known or available to the person appealing at the time of the original hearing.